-The risk strategy of the Group provides an overarching view of how risk management is incorporated across all levels of the business, from decision-making to strategy implementation.
-It assists the Group in achieving its strategic objectives by supporting the operating businesses with improved client and shareholder outcomes.
-This is achieved through the identification and management of an acceptable level of risk ("risk appetite") and by ensuring that the Utmost Group is appropriately rewarded for the risks it takes.
-To ensure that all risks are managed effectively, the Utmost Group is committed to:
+- The Group ERM Framework is dynamic, evolving to reflect changes in the business, risk environment and emerging best practice.
+As the Group has grown and matured, so has the ERM framework to meet the needs of the business.
+The Group operates a central, groupwide ERM framework including policies, risk appetites, governance and reporting underpinned by a strong risk and compliance culture.
+This is embedded in local operating businesses and complimented by local risk management frameworks, polices and procedures which are overseen by the respective subsidiary boards and committees. - The ERM Framework assists the Group in achieving its strategic objectives by supporting the operating businesses with improved client and shareholder outcomes.
+This is achieved through the identification and management of an acceptable level of risk ("risk appetite") and by ensuring that Utmost Group is appropriately rewarded for the risks it takes.
+To ensure that all risks are managed effectively, Utmost Group is committed to:

-- > embedding a risk aware culture; - > maintaining a strong system of internal controls; - enhancing and protecting client and shareholder value by continuous and proactive risk management;

-- > maintaining an efficient capital structure; and - > ensuring that risk management is embedded into day-to-day management and decision-making processes.
+- > embedding a risk aware culture; - > maintaining a strong system of internal controls; - enhancing and protecting client and shareholder value by continuous and proactive risk management; - > maintaining an efficient capital structure; and - ensuring that risk management is embedded into day-to-day management and decision-making processes.